kosmonautdnb/WatcomGL/README.md

 # Other software OpenGL options

 ## DJGPP OSMesa on DOS
-In this video featuring Wipeout it's OSMesa with around 40 FPS and WatcomGL with around 100 FPS.
+In this video featuring Wipeout on DOS it's OSMesa with around 40 FPS and WatcomGL with around 100 FPS.

 Comparing DJGPP OSMesa to DJGPP WatcomGL:
 https://youtu.be/eBOSpH6WCXY?si=uEAl7VEM6rkouTIv